awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 1. Choose **Actions**, **Enable ClassicLink**\.

 1. When prompted for confirmation, choose **Enable ClassicLink**\.

 1. \(Optional\) If you want the public DNS hostname to resolve to the private IP address, enable ClassicLink DNS support for the VPC before you link any instances\.
 For more information, see [Enable ClassicLink DNS support](#classiclink-enable-dns-support)\.

-### Create a VPC with ClassicLink enabled<a name="classiclink-vpc-wizard"></a>

-You can create a new VPC and immediately enable it for ClassicLink by using the VPC wizard in the Amazon VPC console\.

-**To create a VPC with ClassicLink enabled**

-1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. From the Amazon VPC dashboard, choose **Launch VPC Wizard**\.

-1. Select one of the VPC configuration options and choose **Select**\.

-1. On the next page of the wizard, choose **Yes** for **Enable ClassicLink**\.
-Complete the rest of the steps in the wizard to create your VPC\.
-For more information about using the VPC wizard, see [Scenarios for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html) in the *Amazon VPC User Guide*\.

-1. \(Optional\) If you want the public DNS hostname to resolve to the private IP address, enable ClassicLink DNS support for the VPC before you link any instances\.
-For more information, see [Enable ClassicLink DNS support](#classiclink-enable-dns-support)\.